smdll/bad_usb/README.md

 #### Plenty of examples can be found on Google.
 ### 4. Why does it have to connect my computer twice before my payload finally start to work?
 #### You've asked an excellent question!
-#### When you plug it in, the first thing is the bootloader waits for the connection from Arduino IDE.
-If there's no connection, then run your sketch.
+#### When you plug it in, the first thing is that the bootloader waits for the connection from Arduino IDE.
-#### In your sketch, it loads the V-USB module, disconnect itself and reconnect as a HID device, hence act like it connected twice.
+#### After waited for a while, it loads the V-USB module, disconnect itself and reconnect as a HID device, hence act like it was connecting twice.
-#### In the future, I'll try to remove the bootloader and directly load the V-USB module and so on.
+#### In the future, I'll try to remove the bootloader and directly load the V-USB module.